Prewriting with colors can help with writing!

 What happens next is even more magical.

-After transporting the colors from the left to the right, the boys both ran over to grab more Duplos and forms of transportation.
+After transporting the colors from left to right, the boys both ran over to grab more Duplos and forms of transportation.

 How do you get your child to play more?

-Start with small setups, such as Breakfast Invitations that naturally lend themselves into play.
+Start with small setups, such as Breakfast Invitations, to play through learning.